Genextra

 Series C in 2022

 InnovHeart is a medical equipment manufacturing company that specializes in developing transcatheter mitral valve replacement systems.
-The company focuses on creating innovative implant technologies designed to treat patients with mitral valve disease.
-Its products aim to provide a safe, effective, and user-friendly solution for replacing incompetent mitral valves, allowing hospitals to address heart valve dysfunction more efficiently.
+The company aims to provide a novel therapeutic solution for patients with mitral valve disease by offering an innovative implant technology designed for replacing incompetent mitral valves.
+This technology is characterized by its safety, effectiveness, and ease of use, enabling hospitals to treat patients suffering from heart valve dysfunction more efficiently.

 InnovHeart